الاسم الشائع: الورل الصحراوي

 Diet:

-Carnivorous — feeds on rodents, reptiles, birds, eggs, insects, and carrion.
-An opportunistic predator with strong jaws and sharp claws for digging and capturing prey.
+Carnivorous — feeds on insects, rodents, birds, eggs, reptiles, and carrion.
+An opportunistic predator and scavenger.

 Behavior: